wp-media/imagify-plugin/readme.txt

 * Fix: conflict with plugins using an ancient version of Composer.

 = 1.9.3 - 2019/06/17 =
-* Improvement: better compatibility with CDNs when displaying webp images with `&lt;picture&gt;` tags.
+* Improvement: better compatibility with CDNs when displaying webp images with `<picture>` tags.
 There is now a new setting field to fill in the CDN URL in use.
 * Improvement: don’t use Heartbeat anymore.
 This speeds up the optimization process and prevents other plugins to break everything when they remove Heartbeat.
 * Fix: a fatal error upon plugin deactivation.
 * Fix: an occasional fatal error preventing the optimization process to work.